prasiddhisn/College-Attendance-Management-System/README.md

-The College Attendance Management System is an indispensable tool designed to streamline the process of tracking student attendance within colleges.
+The Student Attendance Management System is an indispensable tool designed to streamline the process of tracking student attendance within colleges.
 By offering functionalities for insertion, deletion, and modification of daily attendance data, this application empowers faculty members to effortlessly maintain precise attendance records and monitor absenteeism with just a few clicks.
 With its user-friendly interface and zero-error approach, this system ensures efficient record-keeping, benefiting administrators, teachers, and students alike.